overture-stack/website/markdown/documentation/song/index.md

 **Data Lifecycle Management:** Analyses uploaded to a Song repository are `UNPUBLISHED` by default.
 When data is ready for search and download, administrators can make it available by updating it to a `PUBLISHED` state.
 If data is no longer relevant, the data administrators can set it to a `SUPPRESSED` state, making it unavailable for search and download through downstream services.

 <Note title="The Song Client">We created the `song-client` command line tool to streamline interactions with Songs REST API endpoints.
-For more information on what the `song-client` can do, see our [Song client command reference documentation](./reference/commands.md).</Note>
+For more information on what the `song-client` can do, see our [Song client command reference documentation](/documentation/song/reference/commands/).</Note>

 # Integrations

 As a metadata management system, Song does not handle file transfer and object storage.
-Song interacts with a required companion application, [Score](/documentation/score), which manages file transfers and object storage.
+Song interacts with a required companion application, <a href="/documentation/score" target="_blank">Score</a>, which manages file transfers and object storage.

 As part of the larger Overture.bio software suite, Song can be optionally used with additional integrations, including:

-- **[Event Streaming](/documentation/song/installation/configuration/kafka):** Built-in support for [Apache Kafka](https://kafka.apache.org/) event streaming.
+- **Event Streaming:** Built-in support for <a href="https://kafka.apache.org/" target="_blank">Apache Kafka</a> event streaming.

-- **[Maestro](/documentation/maestro/):** Song is built to natively integrate with Maestro, which will easily index data into a configurable Elasticsearch index, to be used for convenient searching of data.
+- **Maestro Indexing:** Song is built to natively integrate with <a href="/documentation/maestro/" target="_blank">Maestro</a>, which will easily index data into a configurable Elasticsearch index, to be used for convenient searching of data.